ifm/developerportal/v1.1.30/_sources/ODS/Recording/ods_data_recording.md.txt

 ### Recording format

 There is no standardized data stream format.
 However, is quite common to save 3D data as hdf5 data files.
-For this purposes ifm provides two separate recording formats:
+For this purposes, ifm provides two separate recording formats:

 Namely the ifm openly accessible data (the same as can be accessed via the API) - often called the ifm hdf5 format, and a closed raw data format - called ifm algo-debug hdf5 format.